Here's my personal Claude Code setup, refined over months of daily use across multiple projects. Last updated: April 2026.

 My global CLAUDE.md (~50 lines)

-File loaded in EVERY conversation.
+Loaded in EVERY conversation.
 Contains:

-- Identity: fullstack dev Next.js + Supabase + shadcn/ui + Tailwind v4, replies in French, code in English
+- Identity: dev Next.js + Supabase + shadcn/ui + Tailwind v4, replies in French, code in English

 - Coding standards: TypeScript strict, Server Components by default, Server Actions + RLS + Zod